Shape Derivatives of the Eigenvalues of the De Rham Complex for Lipschitz Deformations and Variable Coefficients: Part I: Preliminaries

 is compact. \end{theo}

 A proof can be found in \cite{BPS2016a} and \cite{PS2022a}.

 \begin{rem}[Weck's selection theorem] Note that by Theorem \ref{theo:maxcpt} also

 is compact.
 Moreover, $D(\A_{0})=\H^{1}_{\gat}(\om)\incl\L^{2}_{\nu}(\om)=\H_{0}$ and $D(\A_{2}^{*})=\H^{1}_{\gan}(\om)\incl\L^{2}_{\kappa}(\om)=\H_{3}$ are trivially compact by Rellich's selection theorem.
-The first compact embedding result for non-smooth domains, i.e., for piecewise strong Lipschitz boundaries and full boundary conditions, was given by Weck \cite{W1974a}.
-First results for general strong Lipschitz boundaries and full boundary conditions had been proved in \cite{W1980a,P1984a}.
-First results for strong Lipschitz boundaries and mixed boundary conditions can be found in \cite{J1997a,FG1997a}. \end{rem}
+The first compact embedding result for non-smooth domains, i.e., for piecewise smooth and globally strong Lipschitz boundaries and full boundary conditions, was given by Weck \cite{W1974a}.
+First results for strong Lipschitz boundaries and full boundary conditions had been proved in \cite{P1984a,W1980a}.
+First results for strong Lipschitz boundaries and mixed boundary conditions can be found in \cite{FG1997a,J1997a}. \end{rem}

 Theorem \ref{theo:maxcpt} together with Lemma \ref{compemblem} shows that $D(\cA_{1})\incl\H_{1}$ and $D(\cA_{0}),D(\A_{0})\incl\H_{1}$ are compact.
 Hence by Lemma \ref{lemconstev} we see that

 are self-adjoint, non-negative, and have pure and discrete point spectrum with no accumulation point.
 Moreover, as